luizbgomide/sovereign/feats.md

 ## Nullifier ⚔️

 Something about your hero interferes with easy use of magic on them.
 It may be a strangely powerful birth blessing, a particular supernatural bloodline, or simple occult incompatibility.
-This Focus cannot be taken by Mages or Partial Mages.
+This Feat cannot be taken by Mages or Partial Mages.

 ### Level 1